CIDgravity/cidg-docs/content/en/storage-providers/manage/storage-acceptance-logic/index.md

 #### Other variables

-In addition to the variables related to the sealing pipeline, we also offers variables that are calculated when a proposal is received.
+CIDgravity also offers variables that are calculated when a proposal is received.
 These dynamic variables can be incorporated into each stages

 | Value | Description | Unit